Kimchangseon/kilo/README.md

     CTRL-J : Move Cursor Start point
     CTRL-K : Movew Cursor End point
-    CTRL-E : Delete a row
+    CTRL-D : Delete a row

 Kilo does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.
 The project is in alpha